Menu Items

 }

-It is also important to notice that class attribute will be inherit (meaning that if you specify it for a menu item that hase sub menus, the sub menu items will inherit it and as such you don't have to add it to their definition).
+It is also important to note that the class attribute is inherited (meaning that if you specify it for a menu item that has submenus, the submenu items inherit it, so you do not have to add it to their definitions).